vladimir-vakhter/stm32wb55_ble_p2p/README.md

 * Activate RF1 (Connectivity / RF1).
 * Activate RTC (Timers / RTC / Activate Clock Source).
 * Enable the middleware (Middleware / STM32WPAN / BLE).
-* Clock tree: LSE 32.768 kHz is used for RTC.
-System clock MUX should enable HSE_SYS (HSE_PRES = 1).
+* Clock tree: LSE (32.768 kHz) is used for RTC.
+System clock MUX should enable HSE_SYS (HSE_PRES = 1) (HSE is 32MHz).
 Both CPU1 and CPU2 should run at 32 MHz.
+RFWKP Clock Mux should enable LSE.

 # Software prerequisites:
 The code running on the STM32WB55 is written in the STM32CubeIDE.
 This IDE integrates STM32CubeMX, a graphical software configuration tool with GUI, allowing to generate the C initialization code.
 This project uses HAL, Hardware Abstraction Layer, API to control the STM32WB55's hardware blocks.